fdrio/p3/DS_P1-master/P1_802150328/README.txt

 + First unzip the file: P2_4035_802150328_162.zip
 + Open the project in Eclipse.
 + Make sure the Eclipse encoding is set to UTF-8.
-+ Run MySystem.java file inside the theSystem package.
++ Run p3Main.java file inside the main package.

 ================================================
 -------------------------------